How do you define philanthropy?

 However you define it, philanthropy is a force for good.
 It helps solve some of our greatest problems and opens doors of opportunity for people all around the world.
-For five days in the spring of 2014, from March 31 through April 4, Syracuse University celebrateed the vital role philanthropy plays in our society with a number of on-campus events.
+From March 23 through March 27, 2015, Syracuse University will celebrate the vital role philanthropy plays in our society with a number of on-campus events.

 What would students do if their semester ended four weeks early?
-The week of March 31 is when tuition “runs out” and donor gifts take over.
-Students and staff thanked SU donors for their generosity by tweeting #suthanks and adding their good wishes to our Thank-a-Donor Day page.
+The week of March 23 is when tuition “runs out” and donor gifts take over.
+Thank SU donors for their generosity by tweeting #suthanks or adding your good wishes to our Thank-a-Donor Day page.

 March 24 is a special day for Syracuse University students, alumni, faculty, and staff!

 National Orange Day marks the anniversary of SU’s founding in 1870, and is celebrated by the “wearin’ of the Orange,” campus events (including birthday cake, of course), and community service projects, both on campus and in cities across the country.

 This year, our National Orange Day celebration also includes a milestone—the 25th birthday of our lovable mascot, Otto—as well as the second Fast Forward Student Competition.
 Students enter ideas that will leave a lasting mark on campus, and winners are awarded grants to complete their projects.

 For seniors at SU, Class Act Day is a chance to make a difference for future SU students—and leave a legacy on the SU campus.